TOP OFFICER Jennifer Miller, DMCP

 DMCs IN SYSTEM 10

-TRENDS "We can see a clear trend for DMCs away from being an 'order taker' purchasing commodities, towards an 'architect' or 'consultant' who is the expert in the destination," management says.
+TRENDS “We can see a clear trend for DMCs to move away from being a ‘order-taker’ purchasing commodities, moving towards being an ‘architect’ or ‘consultant’ who is the expert in the destination,” management says.

 Note: All information here is supplied by the companies listed and was current at press time for our Summer 2020 issue.
 The evolving COVID crisis may well affect data.

 Should you be on this list next year?
 Send us an email: [email protected].